Pole barn or metal building spray foam insulation cost

 Factors that affect the cost to insulate a metal building or pole barn include:

-- Preparation – The pole barn interior must be free of obstructions.
+Preparation – The pole barn interior must be free of obstructions.
 Reduce labor costs by removing equipment, furniture, and tools before installation day.
-Moving items to the center and covering them is acceptable if walls have a 3' or more clearance.
+Moving items to the center and covering them is acceptable if the walls have 3' or more clearance.

 How long does it take to insulate a pole barn?

-Insulating a pole barn takes 1 to 2 days or more, depending on building size, crew size, and insulation type.
+Insulating a pole barn takes 1 to 2 days or more, depending on the insulation type, building size, and crew size.
 Insulating with spray foam typically takes less time than other methods because the spray foam air seals and insulates simultaneously.

 What is the best way to insulate a pole barn?

-- Batt and roll insulation is the cheapest and easiest to DIY.
-Still, it needs additional materials for sealing and a vapor barrier.
+Batt and roll insulation is the cheapest and easiest to DIY.
+However, it needs additional materials for sealing and a vapor barrier.
 Fiberglass breaks down over time and requires eventual replacement.

-- Insulating a pole barn housing animals typically requires less insulation than one used for daily work, recreation, or vehicle and equipment storage.
+Insulating a pole barn that houses animals typically requires less insulation than one used for daily work, recreation, or vehicle and equipment storage.

 What is the cheapest way to insulate a pole barn?